ecommerce-builder/ecom-api-go/README.md

 ### <a name="file-structure"></a>File Structure

-Each VM running the ecom-api must have access to its own private disk mounted at /etc/secret-volume.
-This directory contains three directories pg, service_account_credentials and tls housing the PostgreSQL key files for SSL connections, Firebase Service Account files and SSL certificates respectively.
+Each VM running the ecom-api must have access to its own private disk mounted at `/etc/secret-volume`.
+This directory contains three directories `pg`, `service_account_credentials` and tls housing the PostgreSQL key files for SSL connections, Firebase Service Account files and SSL certificates respectively.

 ```
 secret-volume/